felixmr1/treasurePleasure/documents/documentations/RAD.md

 ## Dictionary:

-- Map - The map is the base and foreground of the whole game, other view like the Hall of Fame, Item Pickup Screen or Settings might appear on top of it.
+- Map: The map is the main view of the game.
+We append the players location on a map served by google.
+From the map a player can interact with items, shops and settings.

-- Player - A player is any unique user using/playing the app/game
+- Player: A player is one of several players on a map.
+Players are unique to each user.
+Players also hold a backpack and a treasure chest, where they can store items collected from different locations on the map.

-- Collectables - Randomly spawned items on the map that can be picked up by players.
+- Collectables: Randomly spawned items on the map that can be picked up by players.
 These items is shared/same for all players so the one that picks an item up first gets it.
 There is always a certain number of collectables available, after one is picked up a new one is randomly spawned.
 Items have different value and size/weight depending on how rare they are.

 - Item Pickup - When an item is picked up the player is prompted with a screen with details about the item.